laureho/building-footprint-damage-assess/README.md

 # Building Footprint Detection and Damage Assessment from Satellite Images

-Quick attempt at generating building footprints of a selection of .jpeg images under `data/` according to instructions in `Task.md`
+Quick attempt at generating building footprints of a selection of .jpeg images under `data/` according to requirements listed in `Task.md`

 ## Provided data